Considering Birdsend as your autoresponder?

 Well, you can get opt-in form submissions, LTV etc., that’s cool.

-Plus, I have to say that their opening tracking pixel doesn’t work properly.
+There’s still something missing here: The tracking pixel.
+It doesn’t work properly.
 (If you don’t activate “show image” in your email provider, even if the contact opens it, it’s still marked as “unread”.)
 This is especially annoying when you chose the “auto-resend” and email.

 9 companies out of 10 suck at customer support.